Coastal Zone Management Act

 Article 43

-Where the execution of the integrated coastal zone management plan, coastal conservation plan or coastal protection plan is in contention, the competent authority shall coordinate the related agencies; where an agreement cannot be reached, the competent authority shall request its superior agency to make the decision.
+Where the execution of the integrated coastal zone management plan, coastal protection plan or coastal disaster prevention plan is in contention, the competent authority shall coordinate the related agencies; where an agreement cannot be reached, the competent authority shall request its superior agency to make the decision.

 Article 44

-The Central Competent Authority shall announce the integrated coastal zone management plan within two years after this Act takes effect.
+The Central Competent Authority shall announce and implement the integrated coastal zone management plan within two years after this Act takes effect.

 Article 45